 Extended Absences

 Notice is required when all household members will be absent from the unit for over 30 consecutive days.
 If the entire household is absent beyond 90 consecutive days, CHA will consider the unit to be abandoned.
 CHA may require the family to supply information to verify absence or residency in assisted unit.
 Exceptions will be made for instances related to reasonable accommodations or VAWA.

 The head or co-head of household must notify the property manager if the unit will be entirely vacated or if any authorized family member will be residing in their unit during the absence.
 Exceptions will be made in instances where the resident is a victim of domestic violence, sexual assault/violence, dating violence, or stalking.
 To the extent that circumstances allow, residents shall notify the property manager, secure the unit, and provide a means for the CHA to contact the resident in an emergency.
-Residents who

-cannot provide proper notice due to long-term hospital admittance or a stay in a rehabilitative center may be eligible for a reasonable accommodation to this policy.
+Residents who cannot provide proper notice due to long-term hospital admittance or a stay in a rehabilitative center may be eligible for a reasonable accommodation to this policy

 If the resident exceeds the limit for absence, property management will take appropriate legal action, including lease termination and eviction, if necessary.

 Remaining Family Members Eviction proceedings can be commenced if: